 Hoffman spent twenty-two years as a newspaper reporter, covering the high-tech in Silicon Valley, the biotech industry in the San Francisco Bay Area and the automobile industry in Detroit.
 His work received numerous awards from the Society of Professional Journalists, the Society of American Business Editors and Writers, the Associated Press and the California Newspaper Publishers Association.
 He was also a three-time finalist for the Gerald Loeb Award, the most prestigious honor in business journalism.

-Hoffman left journalism in 2014 to work as a consultant full-time, but he continues to write a column on leadership and business culture for Forbes.com.
+Hoffman left journalism in 2014, but he continues to write a column on leadership and business culture for Forbes.com.
 In addition, he appears regularly on television and radio shows in the United States and around the world, including the BBC, NPR, CNN, FOX, PBS, CBS, CNBC, Fox Business, Bloomberg, the CBC, RTÉ, Radio New Zealand, al Jazeera, Deutschlandradio and other local, national and international networks.

 A native of California, Hoffman majored in Anthropology and Philosophy at San Francisco State University and later completed a fellowship in economics at the California State University in Hayward.
 He is now a lecturer at U.C.
 Berkeley’s Haas School of Business and lives in San Francisco.